Bill to ban conversion therapy: How local MPs voted

 Some MPs in the Bay of Plenty say conversion therapy is "abhorrent" and doesn't have "any place in New Zealand society", but two have voted against a bill that would ban it.

-Tauranga MP Simon Bridges and Taupō MP Louise Upston were among seven National Party MPs to vote against the bill, which passed its second reading on Tuesday.
+Taupō MP Louise Upston and Tauranga MP Simon Bridges, were among seven National Party MPs to vote against the bill, which passed its second reading on Tuesday.

 Bridges told the Bay of Plenty Times that his concern was about the bill's substance, not its subject.